 - Frequently Asked Questions

 Motherboards use batteries to power the BIOS settings even after unplugging the computer.
 The BIOS tells the computer what to do during boot-up, including which drive to use.
-It also retains the basic settings for the computer, such as the date and time, which requires constant power to keep running.
+It also retains the basic settings, such as the date and time, which require constant power to keep running.

 A motherboard’s battery may be small, but it plays an important role in your computer’s operation.

 In this article, we’ll talk about everything you need to know about these batteries, including how to use them when troubleshooting your computer.

 Will a Motherboard Work Without a Battery?

 The motherboard battery or CMOS (Complementary Metal Oxide Semiconductor) is important for a motherboard, but your computer will still work without it.